NurbakZh/akvelon_frontend_internship_3_Nurbek_Zhomartov/README.md

 # akvelon_frontend_internship_3_Nurbek_Zhomartov
-Here is the task done by me for Akvelon dunior front-end position
+Here is the task done by me for Akvelon junior front-end position

 Here are the links, used while completion of this task: